The Best Acting Schools in Canada of 2025

 The VanArts’ Acting Department was founded in 1989 by William B. Davis, one of Vancouver’s most recognizable faces.
 Davis played the infamous cigarette-smoking man on The X-Files throughout 11 seasons and is a legendary figure in the Canadian film industry.
 He still teaches scene study classes to students during the year.

-Today the acting program is overseen by Chilton Crane, a veteran performer on film and television shows like Supernatural, Once Upon a Time and iZombie.
+Today the acting program is overseen by Chilton Crane, a veteran performer on film and television shows like Supernatural, Once Upon a Time, and iZombie.
 Considered one of Canada’s most intensive conservatory acting programs, it is designed for aspiring actors who are dedicated and passionate about their craft.

 What You’ll Learn

-The Vancouver Institute of Media Arts Intro to Acting program is designed for students with little or no previous acting experience.
-If you are passionate and dedicated to the serious study of acting, this one-year conservatory program is designed to challenge and nurture aspiring actors.
-Students learn from professionals in the industry for 30 hours of class per week, receiving intensive practical training in Acting for Film, Television and Voiceover.
+If you are passionate and dedicated to the serious study of acting, the one-year Acting for Film and Television conservatory program is for you, designed to challenge and nurture aspiring actors.
+Students learn from professionals in the industry for 30 hours of class per week, receiving intensive practical training.

 Term 1 is devoted to building strong foundation skills in acting.
 In these first 12 weeks, your mind, body and imagination are challenged while exploring text and story.
 This intensive foundation prepares you for the challenges that await you in the upcoming terms, with most classes held in a dedicated studio space.
 The second term is dedicated to the actor’s individual process and character development as you emerge into public spaces for location shoots and showcases.
 Through an intensive scene study and a short film project, as an actor, you are challenged to use yourself and your foundation skills to advance your personal exploration into story and character.

 By the final term, students participate in two intensive projects: a short film shoot and a full-length play in a professional theatre space.
 The last two months of the program are committed to the business of creating demo reels.
 Voiceover and audition skills are critical to landing work.
-Many guest speakers and instructors are brought in to pass on their expertise — including professional actors, directors, casting and talent agents who have worked extensively across North America.
+Many guest speakers and instructors are brought in to pass on their expertise—including professional actors, directors, casting, and talent agents who have worked extensively across North America.

 Locations